Tools for creating software documentation

 ▶ DITA-based tools

-Tools based on a special, standardized XML structure that has been designed especially for software documentation.
+Tools based on the standardized XML structure DITA, which has been designed especially for software documentation.
 Powerful for large documentation projects.
 Mostly too complex and too time-consuming for smaller projects consisting of less than several hundred pages.
 Examples: <oxygen/> xml Editor, DITA Open Toolkit

 ▶ Content component management systems (CCMS)